Databases, Streaming Architecture, Data Integration

 User-Facing Applications: Social platforms, SaaS applications, and gaming systems that need responsive queries, transactional updates, and the ability to scale with user growth.
 The SQL interface accelerates development with familiar tools and patterns.

 IoT and Time-Series: Ingesting sensor data at scale while supporting complex analytical queries.
-NewSQL databases can handle high write throughput while maintaining the ability to run sophisticated SQL analytics.
+NewSQL databases can handle high write throughput while maintaining the ability to run sophisticated SQL analytics on IoT streams.

 Multi-Region Deployments: Applications serving global users with low-latency requirements across regions.
 NewSQL databases like CockroachDB and Spanner can place data close to users while maintaining consistency.